Posts Categorized: Websites

 On SEO and Paddle Boards with David Baer

-On SEO and Paddle Boards with David Baer - LMH Agency
+On SEO and Paddle Boards with David Baer - Lokal Media House

 I had a great time sitting down with David Baer’s podcast, More Perfect Marketing, to talk about my personal entrepreneurial journey and how I went from owning a paddleboard shop to running a full-scale digital marketing agency for general contractors.
 We all start somewhere, and it’s usually different from where we end up!